 Some providers might feel that this is an intrusion into their territory.
 You don’t want anyone feeling left out or left behind—and neither do your patients!

 The ability to access patient data from any location or device can help improve care coordination.
 VAs are able to review and update patient information in real-time, which is especially important with patients who frequently change their provider or hospital.

 - VAs can use technology to make communication between providers more efficient.

 - Patient data from multiple sources can be integrated, including medical records, pharmacy records, and other systems that may be used by an individual provider’s practice or office.
 This means less time spent on routine tasks such as entering new prescriptions into a database.
-Instead of spending hours each week entering new drugs into a database (or worse: doing it manually), VAs can spend that time ensuring that each medication order is right for their patient’s specific needs.
+Instead of spending hours each week entering new drugs into a database (or worse, doing it manually), VAs can spend that time ensuring that each medication order suits their patient’s specific needs.

-- Medical VAs can bring many benefits to healthcare organizations, including higher patient engagement, improved care coordination, and greater access.
+- Medical VAs can benefit healthcare organizations, including higher patient engagement, improved care coordination, and greater access.

 - Medical virtual assistants can help improve patient engagement, care coordination, and access to care.
-They can also improve communication between doctors and nurses, and their patients.
+They can also enhance communication between doctors, nurses, and their patients.
 This allows for a better quality of care as well as improved efficiency.